forumone/gesso-uswds/source/_patterns/03-layouts/footer/footer.md

 * has_back_to_top: [boolean] True/False whether to add a back to top link.

 ### Blocks:
+* primary: Twig block for primary content.
-* content: Twig block for content.
+* secondary: Twig block for secondary content.